 Place a pillow under the patient's back.

-Place a sandbag (foot rest) at the sole of the foot that lies underneath.
+Place a sandbag (footrest) at the sole of the foot that lies underneath.
 Unfold the diaper.

 Lower the head of the bed (or remove the pillows).
 Make sure the patient is lying horizontally.